ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethodsInSTL.md

 ## **Do And DoAndReturnXXXResults Methods**
 - To invoke a low-level driver API call, use the Do methods in the ParallelExecution class within the NationalInstruments.SemiconductorTestLibrary.Common namespace.
 - These methods are used inside the extension methods to perform low-level driver operations on the session bundle and its associated sessions.
 These methods help in executing actions and retrieving results in different formats.
-- These methods are STL provided parallel execution utilities that makes the creation of extension methods simpler.
+- These methods are STL-provided parallel execution utilities that makes the creation of extension methods simpler.
 ### **Do Methods**
 1. ***Do<TSessionInformation>(this ISessionsBundle<TSessionInformation> sessionsBundle, Action<TSessionInformation> action)***
     - Use this method when you need to perform an operation on all the sessions in parallel with the same inputs.